There’s a world of difference in flavor between the different apples available. But which apples are the best-tasting apples?

-Some of the best tasting apple varieties are Honeycrisp, Pink Lady, Fuji, Ambrosia, and Cox’s Orange Pippin.
-These varieties are most flavourful when picked at peak ripeness and eaten within a few months of harvest.
+Some of the best-tasting apple varieties are Honeycrisp, Pink Lady, Fuji, Ambrosia, and Cox’s Orange Pippin.
+These varieties are most flavorful when picked at peak ripeness and eaten within a few months of harvest.

-1. Honeycrisp Apples
+1. Honeycrisp apples

-2. SweeTango Apples (Minneiska Variety)
+2. SweeTango apples (Minneiska Variety)

 SweeTango is a brand-name apple, with the name SweeTango trademarked by the University of Minnesota.
 As a club apple or managed variety, only licensed growers (those who are “in the club”) can grow and distribute SweeTango apples.

-3. Pink Lady (Cripps Pink) Apples
+3. Pink Lady (Cripps Pink) apples

-The Cripps Pink variety is licensed by the Department of Agriculture and Food, Western Australia (DAFWA), who developed it in the 1970’s.
+The Cripps Pink variety is licensed by the Department of Agriculture and Food, Western Australia (DAFWA), which developed it in the 1970s.
 Pink Lady is the brand-name version of the variety, with the name Pink Lady managed by Apple and Pear Australia Limited (APAL).

-The Fuji apple is commonly used to breed new apple varieties.
+The Fuji Apple is commonly used to breed new apple varieties.
 The Fuji brings an unmatched sweetness that the best new varieties certainly benefit from.
 New apples bred from the Fuji include Evercrisp, Autumn Glory, Rosalee, and Hokuto.

-5. Ambrosia Apples
+5. Ambrosia apples

 Ambrosia is a honey-sweet, tender-yet-crisp, fresh-eating modern club apple variety.
 Discovered in British Columbia, Canada, these apples have a golden peel with a pretty rose-pink blush as they ripen.
-Among the best-tasting apples, Ambrosia apples are known for their intense sweetness and heavenly floral aromatics.
+Among the best-tasting apples, Ambrosia Apples are known for their intense sweetness and heavenly floral aromatics.

-The Ambrosia apple is fairly new and is not known to be a parent to any other commercially-produced apple varieties.
+The Ambrosia Apple is fairly new and is not known to be a parent to any other commercially-produced apple varieties.
 As a chance seedling, its own breeding is unknown, but likely includes the Golden Delicious as a parent or grandparent variety.

-6. Cox’s Orange Pippin Apple
+6. Cox’s Orange Pippin apple

 “Arguably the most famous – and delicious, if you ask me – eating apple in the world, the Cox’s Orange Pippin, to use its full title, is crisp, juicy and perfectly balanced.”Apple: Recipes from the Orchard, by James Rich

-7. Northern Spy Apples
+7. Northern Spy apples

 Northern Spy is a tart, firm heirloom baking apple variety.
 Discovered in New York state, these are large fruits with a pretty rich red peel.
-The Northern Spy apple is known as one of the best apple varieties for making apple pie.
+The Northern Spy Apple is known as one of the best apple varieties for making apple pie.

-8. Gala Apples
+8. Gala apples

-Like many of the best-tasting apples, a ripe Gala has a juicy floral sweetness that’s balanced with a citrusy acidic sharpness.
+Like many of the best-tasting apples, a ripe Gala Apple has a juicy floral sweetness that’s balanced with a citrusy acidic sharpness.
 The Royal Gala can have a honey-like quality, especially when left to ripen on the tree.
-This is a true all-round apple that is just as good to eat fresh as it is to use in cooked recipes.
+This is a true all-around apple that is just as good to eat fresh as it is to use in cooked recipes.

-The Gala apple is one of the most popular apple varieties for breeding new types of apples.
+The Gala Apple is one of the most popular apple varieties for breeding new types of apples.
 Gala’s wide appeal has led to many popular offspring varieties, including Jazz, Envy, Sweetie, Kanzi, Dazzle, Ruby Darling, and Pacific Rose.

 “One of the most widely available apples on the planet, Royal Gala apples are crisp, juicy and sweet with floral and vanilla notes.
 Incredibly divers, Royal Galas are great eating apples and can also be used in salads, chutneys and preserves, baking, and even diced into burger patties.”Apple: Recipes from the Orchard, by James Rich

-9. Braeburn Apples
+9. Braeburn apples

 Braeburn apples are sharp, sweet, and spicy!
-Their complex flavour has notes of fruit and of autumn spices, making it perfect for fall dishes.
+Their complex flavor has notes of fruit and of autumn spices, making it perfect for fall dishes.
 These apples are just as good in pies and tarts as they are when eaten straight from the orchard.

-10. Jazz Apples
+10. Jazz apples

 Jazz apples have a fruity sweetness and well-balanced refreshing acidity.
 These are crisp apples with fine-grained flesh.
 Jazz apples are juicy, and the juice has a honey-like sweetness with notes of pear.
-Jazz apples are delicious eaten fresh, cooked, or baked.
+Jazz apples are delicious when eaten fresh, cooked, or baked.